Does Politics Have a Valid Role in Financial Services Marketing?

 0

-Traditional marketing theory and business practices have long said that politics and religion should be avoided in daily business practices at all costs.
+Traditional marketing theory and business practices have long argued that politics and religion should be avoided at all costs in daily business practices.

-But the new reality is that politics is ever present.
-It is now part of social relationships, dating, religion and business.
-It now being injected into most industries and the workplace, whether it comes in the form of discussions about employee relations, tariffs, the deficit, wage growth, evolution or the environment.
+But the new reality is that politics is ever-present.
+It is now part of social relationships, dating, religion, and business.
+It is now being injected into most industries and the workplace, whether it comes in the form of discussions about employee relations, tariffs, the deficit, wage growth, evolution, or the environment.

 Traditionally, the financial services industry has been silent, at least in public, about its political positions.
-But in private, and through its extensive and well-funded political action committees, political endorsements, and trade groups, the industry has made its policies evident to protect profits, often at the expense of its own clients.
-The battle over the DOL’s fiduciary standard, dating back to 2007 is a great example.
+However, in private, and through its extensive and well-funded political action committees, political endorsements, and trade groups, the industry has made its policies evident to protect profits, often at the expense of its clients.
+The battle over the DOL’s fiduciary standard, dating back to 2007, is a great example.
 The industry has spent hundreds of millions trying to defeat these rules.
-This anti-fiduciary movement is central to the largest financial services and insurance firms, which explains why this battle continues today over the basic issue of whether a financial representative should put their interests ahead of the customers’.
+This anti-fiduciary movement is central to the most extensive financial services and insurance firms.
+This explains why this battle continues today over whether a financial representative should put their interests ahead of the customers’.

 Today, the financial services industry staunchly insists that it is apolitical, even though there are financial reps who have become Registered Investment Advisors (RIAs) and adopted pro-client advisory standards.
 But to date, no major financial services firm has publicly injected politics into its strategic client-directed marketing strategy.
 Maybe it is time for that to change.